Tuesday, September 29, 2009

 Without words, I approached her.
 Grasping both of her hands, I greet her with only a smile.
 Sliding my left hand down to her waist, we began to dance.
 She laughs, I smile wider now and our dance continues.
 As the allegro tempo slowed more to a waltz, I pulled her close and she lay her head on my shoulder.
 A gust of wind finally succeeds in pulling the hat from her head.
 Looking up suddenly we catch our first intimate gaze.
 In that moment we might have forgotten the hat all together if it weren't for the yelling.
 I turned my head towards it to see a waiter at the cafe waving my journal as he shouts in my direction.
 She turns in the opposite direction, hoping to spy her missing hat.
 Our connection breaks, each tending to our own business.

-black leather dress loafers.
+After unsuccessfully trying to explain my actions to the waiter, I finally give up.
+I shower him with more euros than he deserved so I can turn my attention back to my dance partner.
+I scan the crowd for those beautiful red heels.
+They are pointing directly at a pair of black leather dress loafers.
 The man who's feet are inside is taller than I. The suit he wears is a conservative cut, nicer than any suit I had ever owned.
 A finely pressed white shirt accented by a deep ocean blue tie rounds out his ensemble.
 It conveys an aura of seriousness, (hardly the demeanor to complement such a whimsical beauty as the woman in red heels).
 In his hand he holds her floppy sun hat.
 She on the other-hand holds his gaze.
 It appeared she was doing some explaining of her own.
 Grabbing her hand, he turns and begins walking her from the piazza.
 With my notebook once again firmly in hand I stood alone.
 She glanced once over her shoulder.
 I gave her one last smile but doubt she ever received it.

 ...another sip and the wine's silky tannins bring me back to the present.
-I may not have this girl, but I'll always have her memory imprinted on this seductive Italian red wine
+I may not have this girl, but I'll always have her memory imprinted on this seductive Italian red wine.

 Thursday, September 10, 2009